Deep generative modelling of canonical ensemble with differentiable thermal properties: Thermodynamic Quantities from the Differentiation of the Free Energy

-A similar analysis can be done for the heat capacity with the same conclusion; that is, when the training is perfectly done, the differentiation method gives the same results as direct sampling.
-However, for imperfect training, the two methods give different results.
-The differentiation results, as they're closely related to the minimization goal, have a better accuracy than the statistical average.
-Additionally, one can view the VaTD training as a generalization of the variational mean-field method.
-In the mean-field theory, when the variational ansatz $q_{\theta}$ is not flexible enough, the $q_{\theta}$ may not converge to the target distribution $p$, but still could have a relative accurate estimation of the partition function (or free energy).
+A similar analysis can be done for the heat capacity with the same conclusion; that is, when the training is perfectly done, the derivative estimation method gives the same results as those obtained from statistical averaging.

+For imperfect training, the two methods give different results.
+The derivative estimation, which is closely related to the free energy (the loss function), typically has better accuracy compared to statistical averaging.
+Additionally, one can view the VaTD model as a generalization of the variational mean-field method.
+In the mean-field theory, when the variational ansatz $q_{\theta}$ is not flexible enough, the $q_{\theta}$ does not converge to the exact distribution, but still can have a relatively accurate estimate of the free energy and partition function.

-On the other hand, even with perfect or near-perfect training, it is better to choose the differentiation method, because the differentiation method has a much faster convergence speed.
-From Eq.~(\ref{eq:KLD}), one can see that a perfect model will give uniformly the same estimate of the free energy for any $\bm{x}$.
-In this sense, a batch of just one sample will converge.
+On the other hand, even with perfect or near-perfect training, it is better to choose the derivative estimation method.
+This is because the derivative estimation method has a much faster convergence speed; from Eq.~(\ref{eq:KLD}), one can see that a perfect model will give uniformly the same estimate of the free energy for any $\bm{x}$.
+In this sense, a batch of only one sample will converge.

-The numerical tests in the following sections demonstrate these two advantages of the differentiation method.
+We further give numerical tests in the following sections to demonstrate these two advantages of the derivative estimation method.